Rosemary Plum Pork Roast Recipe

 - 2 bunches fresh rosemary, divided

 - 1 center-cut boneless pork loin roast (about 2 pounds)

 - 1. Place plums in a bowl; add boiling water.
 Let stand for 15 minutes; drain well.
 Mince enough rosemary to measure 1 tablespoon; stir into plums.
 Cut a slit along top of roast 2 in. deep, leaving 1 in. at each end uncut.
 Sprinkle inside of cut with 1/4 teaspoon salt and pepper.
 Fill with plum mixture.
 Cover top with overlapping rosemary sprigs.

 - 2. Tie roast at 1 in. intervals with kitchen string.
 Sprinkle with the remaining salt and pepper.
 Place several rosemary sprigs in a shallow roasting pan.
 Top with roast.
-Bake, uncovered, at 350° for 1 to 1-1/4 hours or until a meat thermometer reads 160°.
+Bake, uncovered, at 350° for 1 to 1-1/4 hours or until a thermometer reads 160°.
 Let stand for 10 minutes before slicing.
 Yield: 6 servings.

 1 slice: 249 calories, 7g fat (3g saturated fat), 75mg cholesterol, 243mg sodium, 15g carbohydrate (7g sugars, 1g fiber), 30g protein.